Latest project materials

 Travelers on the stretch of I-405 between SR 167 in Renton and Northeast 6th Street in downtown Bellevue face one the most gridlocked routes in the state, particularly during peak travel times.
 The Renton to Bellevue Widening and Express Toll Lanes project will improve traffic flow and safety by continuing to build improvements from the I-405 Master Plan.

-These new lanes will be paired with the existing carpool lane to create a two-lane express toll lane system.
-The completed lanes will connect to the express toll lane system under construction between Bellevue and Lynnwood, as well as the SR 167 HOT lanes.
+The completed lanes will connect to the express toll lane system between Bellevue and Lynnwood, as well as the SR 167 HOT lanes.

 The End Result

 - Congestion relief.
 The addition of the northbound and southbound lanes between SR 169 in Renton and NE 6th Street in Bellevue reduces congestion by increasing capacity.
-Express toll lanes help manage demand for limited road space by allowing non-carpools to pay a toll to use the HOV lanes for a faster, more reliable trip.
+Express toll lanes help keep traffic moving by providing a choice for a faster, more reliable trip when drivers need it most.

 - Safety.
 The additional capacity reduces the likelihood of sideswipe and congestion-related collisions.